 Frequency mixing is the electrical process of creating new frequencies at an output from two signals at an input via a “frequency mixer.”
 In the most basic sense, which happens to be the case with ring modulation, two signals are “mixed,” and new signals are produced, made up of the sum and difference of the original signal frequencies.

-Though the carrier and modulator signals of a modulation circuit could be any electrical signal, it is most commonly the case with ring modulators (particularly those concerned with the audio effect) that the modulator signal is the input/program audio, and the carrier is some other signal (often a generated sine wave oscillator).
+The carrier and modulator signals of a modulation circuit could be any electrical signal.
+With ring modulators (particularly those concerned with the audio effect), the modulator signal is typically the input/program audio.
+The carrier is another signal (often a generated sine wave oscillator).

 Ring modulators are most often seen as effects units or synthesizer modules.